shomykohai/quest-system/docs/api/README.md

 ## What is QuestSystem?

-QuestSystem is a simple and extendible quest manager for Godot 4.x
+QuestSystem is a simple and extesdible quest manager for Godot 4.x

 It provides a simple API and some default helpers methods to manage quests for your game.